sephraim/carton_caps_api_docs/source/index.html.md

 > The above command will return HTTP Status Code 204 (No Content) on successful deletion.

 This endpoint deletes a specific user.
+If the user has any referrals associated with them then those will be deleted as well.

 ### HTTP Request